 (Program in Hebrew)

-Admittance is included with museum entrance fee | Advance booking is recommended | Number of available places is limited | For details and registration: firstname.lastname@example.org 02-5611066
+Admittance is included with museum entrance fee | For details: firstname.lastname@example.org 02-5611066